gristlabs/grist-core/documentation/database.md

 The database stores the inheritances of rights as described below.

-Let's imagine that a user is granted the role of *Owner* for the "Org1" organisation, s/he therefore belongs to the group "Org1 Owners" (aka `id_org1_owner_grp`) which also belongs to the "WS1 Owners" (aka `id_ws1_owner_grp`) by default.
+Let's imagine that a user is granted the role of *Owner* for the "Org1" organisation, s/he therefore belongs to the group "Org1 Owners" (whose ID is `id_org1_owner_grp`) which also belongs to the "WS1 Owners" (whose ID is `id_ws1_owner_grp`) by default.
 In other words, this user is by default owner of both the Org1 organization and of the WS1 workspace.

 The below schema illustrates both the inheritance of between the groups and the state of the database: